ampolic/blockable/README.md

 Next place a fields.json file in every template folder.
 This file should contain a list of each Netlify field for that template and, if necessary, the above import dictionary for any extra templates used.

+For settings pages, you can create a new collection and set the files to be imported blocks.
+Developers can then use the site_data function to access any settings data.

-Finally, run
+Finally, developers can run

   ```
-  python -m blockable -N
+  python -m blockable [source] -N
   ```
-which will generate a working config.yml for Netlify to use.
+to generate a working config.yml for Netlify to use.

 # Complication